MsMauraJones/MAURA-JONES-IS24-full-stack-competition-req97073/README.md

 ## Submission for Full Stack Code Challenge

-To review this challenge, please run the following:
+To review this challenge, after cloning the repo, please run the following:

 * Open a terminal
 * cd to the api folder